kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The `materialstore` provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the "**store**").
 It is a small "object store".

-An application writes files into the "store" associating "metatadata".
-The "materials" in the "store" are indexed by the associcated metadata.
-An application retrieves files from the store by "metadata" as key.
+An application writes files into the *"store"* associating *"metadata"*.
+The *"materials"* in the "store" are indexed by the associcated *metadata*.
+An application retrieves files from the store by *metadata* as key.
 An application does not look up files by name (Path).
 In turn, the application is not responsible for deciding and remembering the path of materials.

- A "metadata" of a material in the "store" is an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
-You can programme any kind of "metadata" and associate it to materials so that the materials are clearly identified.
+ A *metadata* of a material in the store is an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
+You can programme any kind of *metadata* and associate it to materials so that the materials are clearly identified.
 For example, you can associate the URL from which the web resource was retrieved; or you can associate the name of browser ("Chrome", "FireFox", "Safari", etc) which you used to take the screenshots; or you can associate the name of "Execution Profile" you used when you executed your Test Case in Katalon Studio.

 Metadata composition is entirely up to the user application.
 Composing metadata is a bit difficult part of the `materialstore` library.
 It looks similar to the database table design in SQL-backed application.